Kvinnherad Municipality

 Kvinnherad is a municipality in Vestland county, Norway.
 It is located in the traditional district of Sunnhordland, along the Hardangerfjorden.
-The municipality was the 5th in size in former Hordaland county.

 The administrative centre of the municipality is the village of Rosendal.
 The largest village is Husnes, with about 6,000 people living in or near the village.
-Other villages include Ænes, Åkra, Dimmelsvik, Eidsvik, Hatlestrand, Herøysund, Høylandsbygd, Ølve, Sæbøvik, Sunndal, Sunde, Uskedal, and Valen.
+Other villages include Ænes, Åkra, Dimmelsvik, Eidsvik, Hatlestranda, Herøysund, Høylandsbygda, Ølve, Sæbøvik, Sunndal, Sunde, Uskedalen, and Valen.